TenSketch/Iraivi/content/courses/Postpartum_care.md

 keywords: ""
 image: "images/postpartum_care.webp"
 tags: ["courses"]
-date: 2022-04-03T19:48:03+05:30
+date: 2022-04-03T19:49:03+05:30
 draft: false
 ---

-The postpartum care session deals with the guidance of woman wellness care in the early weeks of critical period after delivery.Anticipatory guidance should begin during pregnancy as the postpartum period is important for mother to recover physically & mentally.
-This session will help ease the transition into parenthood by identify your postpartum needs in advance and plan for how they’ll be met.
+The postpartum care session focuses on guiding women's wellness care in the critical weeks following delivery.
+Anticipatory counseling should start throughout pregnancy, as the postpartum period is critical for the mother's physical and mental recovery.
+This session will help you prepare for parenthood by identifying your postpartum requirements ahead of time.

 #### The session includes